semojs/semo-plugin-read-mono/packages/semo-plugin-read/README.md

   --format, -F                  Output format, use --available-formats to see all supported formats,
                                 default: markdown.                                 [默认值: "markdown"] --read-only, --ro             Only render html, used with web format.
-  --debug                       Check middle code, used with web format, default is parsed markdown,
-                                debug=html will show parsed html --proxy, -P                   Proxy images to prevent anti-hotlinking.
+  --proxy, -P                   Proxy images to prevent anti-hotlinking.
   --port                        Web server port.
   --localhost                   Localhost host with port, auto set and you can change.